Frequently asked questions

 No. Other scholarship and bursary schemes run by Imperial have different application procedures.
 Please consult the pages of the different schemes for guidance.

-Can I send you a transcript of my undergraduate subjects instead of entering them into the application form?
+Can I send you a transcript or my undergraduate degree certificate instead of entering details into the application form?

 No. Unfortunately we do not have the administrative resources to accept transcripts.
-While we understand that entering all of your subjects and grades may be time-consuming, it is a vital part of giving the selection panel the information that they need to make an informed decision about your application.
+While we understand that entering details of your undergraduate degree may be time-consuming, it is a vital part of giving the selection panel the information that they need to make an informed decision about your application.

 Do I need to send you my references?

-No. We will use the references which are sent to the Faculty as as part of your programme application.
+No. Where needed, we will use the references which are sent to the Faculty as as part of your programme application.

 Any further questions